Emergency Civilian Casualty Care - Community Resiliency

-Emergency Civilian Casualty Care was established in February, 2014 by Dr. Sheldon Marks and Batallion Chief Kris Blume for civilian training, based on the military's Tactical Combat Casualty Care (TCCC).
+Emergency Civilian Casualty Care was established in February, 2014 by Dr. Sheldon Marks and Battalion Chief Kris Blume for civilian training, based on the military's Tactical Combat Casualty Care (TCCC).

 Check the calendar for E3C training dates, times and locations.

-MRCSA has trained more than 1,000 community members in the first 24 months including:
+MRCSA has trained more than 2,500 community members, including:

 Tucson Unified School District staff